 Brief Overview of What We’re Doing

-Delta is working with numerous community partners to install and monitor the impacts of nature-based Green Infrastructure projects in the BIPOC-majority Chicago neighborhoods of Washington Park, Woodlawn, and South Shore.
+In 2022-2024 Delta Institute partnered with several community organizations in Chicago’s South Side neighborhoods to accomplish their goals of installing Green Infrastructure Best Management Practices (BMPs) such as bioswales, rain gardens, or permeable pavement on vacant lots.
+The majority of Delta’s efforts focused on the crucial steps toward site acquisition such as community engagement and baseline data collection.
+However, beyond site acquisition and installing GI, another key component of this process is monitoring the pre- and post-implementation effects of GI on its known co-benefits such as stormwater runoff, biodiversity, and economic outcomes.
 Our efforts are directly in concert with The Emerald South Economic Development Collaborative’s Terra Firma project and Woodlawn’s Sustainable Square Mile, which includes the Emmett and Mamie Till-Mobley House, and the Mamie and Emmett Till Memorial Garden—all of which are owned, stewarded, and implemented by Blacks in Green.

-This two-year project (slated to end in December 2023) will include close involvement with community partners, neighborhood groups, and residents to ensure community priorities are reflected in the final design of the four sites.
+This project involves close involvement with community partners, neighborhood groups, and residents to ensure community priorities are reflected in GI efforts.
 Authentic and inclusive community involvement will be consistently incorporated into all quality-of-life and environmental planning.
 The lessons learned from this project will provide important insights into how this can be done effectively.

 What does a community-led BioBlitz look like?